List of historical earthquakes

+This is a list of historical earthquakes.

-Historical earthquakes is a list of significant earthquakes known to have occurred prior to the early 20th century.
-As the events listed here occurred before routine instrumental recordings, they rely mainly on the analysis of written sources, observations of shaking objects or animal behavior during earthquakes, religious/traditional beliefs about earthquakes (e.g. "God's punishment"). or the use of palaeoseismological techniques.
-There is often significant uncertainty in locations and magnitudes, and sometimes dates for each earthquakes.
-The number of fatalities is also often highly uncertain, particularly for the older events.
+Historical earthquakes are significant earthquakes that occurred before the early 20th century.
+These events are primarily documented through written sources, observations of shaking objects or animal behavior, religious beliefs (e.g., "God's punishment") or palaeoseismological techniques.
+Due to the lack of instrumental recordings, there is often significant uncertainty in the locations, magnitudes, and dates of these earthquakes.
+The number of fatalities is also often uncertain, especially for older events.

+Unless otherwise noted, times are local time and magnitudes use the moment magnitude scale.